DylanLawless/switzerlandomics.github.io/pitch_02.md

 * Research groups and biobanks
 * Pharmacogenomics and trial sponsors
 * Health insurers seeking compliant prevention programmes

+## Intellectual property

+Genomic Vault is grounded in insider knowledge of how Swiss research, law, and funding systems operate.
+It reflects the trust, precision, and shared responsibility that define this community.
+As with Switzerland Omics’ algorithms, some critical components are protected intellectual property, but the priority remains transparency and public trust.
+What matters most is that the system aligns with the way Swiss institutions and researchers already work, ensuring credibility and long-term acceptance.

 <!-- ## Request -->